• Skip to primary navigation

 Does Chamomile Tea Have Caffeine?

-Technically speaking, all herbal teas are called tisanes since they are not made from the Camellia sinensis plant.
+Technically speaking, all herbal teas are tisanes since they are not made from the Camellia sinensis plant.
 But they fit under the umbrella of tea as they are an infused beverage.

 Related: